And more specifically: how to choose your espresso machine?

 - Pack the cake evenly into the filter holder

-- Screw the filter holder to the heating unit
+- Screw the filter holder onto the heating element

 - Press the button to extract your coffee according to the options (ristretto, espresso, double espresso, etc.)

-- This does not include the steps of cleaning and bringing the various elements to temperature, but it is a basic use for extracting coffee.
+- This does not include the steps of cleaning and heating the different elements, but it is a basic use in order to extract coffee.

 Price: Between €100 and €8,000